 Divorce & Depression: Coping Skills To Make It Through

 It is no secret that divorce and depression often go hand in hand.
-If you are struggling with the emotional loss and grief of divorce, it is likely that you may become depressed.
+If you are struggling with the emotional loss and grief of divorce, you may become depressed.
 Depression after divorce is very common, even among those who ended the relationship willingly.
-But this difficult time of adjustment won't last forever.
+This difficult time of adjustment won't last forever.
 Here is what you need to know about divorce and depression and how to make it through to the other side.

 Depression after divorce is not the same as clinical depression.
-Divorce and depression go together because it is situational or an adjustment period.
+They are related because it is a situational or an adjustment period.
 This is usually called situational depression or adjustment disorder.

-Although depression after divorce is not clinical depression, it still has many of the same features.
-It can be difficult to distinguish whether symptoms are part of clinical depression or situational depression.
+Although depression after divorce is not clinical, it still has many of the same features.
+It can be difficult to distinguish whether symptoms are part of clinical or situational depression.
 If you have never had depression before, your doctor will likely treat it as an adjustment disorder.
 Only if symptoms do not improve over time would they consider a clinical depression diagnosis.

 Divorce Depression Symptoms

 The symptoms of depression after divorce are very similar to symptoms of clinical depression.
-The most common symptoms of situational depression are:
+The characteristics of situational depression include: